DaWe1992/Applied_ML_Fundamentals/README.md

 **Exam preparation:**
 * You will not be asked for any derivations, rather I want to test whether you understand the general concepts.
+* Any content not discussed in the lecture **will not be part** of the exam.
 * The exam will contain a mix of multiple choice questions, short answer questions and calculations.
-* Make sure you can answer the self-test questions provided for each topic. **There won't be sample solutions for those questions!** (This would undermine the sense of **self**-test questions).
+* Make sure you can answer the self-test questions provided for each topic. **There won't be sample solutions for those questions!**
 * Some of the slides give you important hints (upper left corner):
 	*  A slide marked with symbol (1) provides in-depth information which you do not have to know by heart (think of it as additional material for the sake of completeness).
 	*  Symbol (2) indicates very important content.
 Make sure you understand it!